HSF/packaging/RelocatableSoftware/README.md

 qualified path).
 Note that the relocation keeps the files comprising `HSFreloc` in the same locations relative to each other.
-[OS X Application and Framework Bundles/Packages](https://developer.apple.com/library/mac/documentation/CoreFoundation/Conceptual/CFBundles/Introduction/Introduction.html#//apple_ref/doc/uid/10000123i) are the classic exemplar of relocatable programs and libraries respectively, and the term 'Portable Binary' is often used on Linux.
+[OS X Application and Framework Bundles/Packages](https://developer.apple.com/library/mac/documentation/CoreFoundation/Conceptual/CFBundles/Introduction/Introduction.html#//apple_ref/doc/uid/10000123i) are the classic example of relocatable programs and libraries respectively, and the term 'Portable Binary' is often used on Linux.

 Though basic, this example illustrates three of the core issues of relocatability and